 An IELTS introduction sample will help you understand how to create a good impression about yourself in the first part of the Speaking test.
-These can guide you about how to introduce yourself to the examiner. you should begin confidently once the initial greetings and pleasantries are done.
+These can guide you on how to introduce yourself to the examiner.
+You should begin confidently once the initial greetings and pleasantries are done.

-Always remember that you are the interviewee and not the one asking the questions.
+Always remember that you are the interviewee, not the one asking questions.
 Hence, avoid asking too many questions.
 You have to provide answers to all questions asked by the interviewer.
 Ask only when you are unable to understand something.

 Introducing yourself well is half the job done in this section.
-You can prepare well in advance by going through some good IELTS speaking introduction samples.
+You can prepare well in advance through some good IELTS speaking introduction samples.

 Following a proper structure is very important, as you will find in your IELTS introduction samples.
 You will get 1-2 questions on your work, home, study, hometown, or other topics.
 You can start with the following:

 However, do not use these terms to begin your introduction: